vubao2303/Refactoring-example-site/README.md

-# Refectoring Example
+# Refectoring Horiseon Example

-One Paragraph of project description goes here
+Restructure the source code of a tasked application or piece of software so as to improve operation without altering functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+add igm here

 ## Built With